stellargraph/stellargraph/demos/graph-classification/README.md

 # Graph classification using StellarGraph

-[StellarGraph](https://github.com/stellargraph/stellargraph) allows for doing graph classification.
+[StellarGraph](https://github.com/stellargraph/stellargraph) provides an algorithm for graph classification.
+This folder contains a demo to explain how it works and how to use it as part of a TensorFlow Keras data science workflow.

 A graph classification task predicts an attribute of each graph in a collection of graphs.
 For instance, labelling each graph with a categorical class (binary classification or multiclass classification), or predicting a continuous number (regression).
 It is supervised or semi-supervised, where the model is trained using a subset of graphs that have ground-truth labels.